-- Introduce a Digital Games

-Tax Offset to support

-growth in large-scale games

-development in Australia.

-- Increase investment to support digital games developers and small and medium independent games studios through Screen Australia.

-- Continue support for investment in large-scale screen productions in Australia through film tax offsets and location-based production incentives.
+- Introduce a Digital Games Tax Offset to support growth in large-scale games development in Australia. - Increase investment to support digital games developers and small and medium independent games studios through Screen Australia. - Continue support for investment in large-scale screen productions in Australia through film tax offsets and location-based production incentives.

-Streaming content obligations
+Streaming content

-Contemporary audiences engage with content across multiple platforms, including free-to-air television and radio, subscription television and video on-demand services.
+Contemporary audiences engage with content across multiple platforms.
+This includes free-to-air television and radio, subscription television and video on-demand services.

-Australia's national broadcasters - ABC and the SBS - play an important role in shaping Australia's national identity, fostering social inclusion and encouraging myriad forms of cultural expression.
-ABC and SBS (including SBS's NITV channel) are a trusted source of news. information and entertainment for all Australians. and enable Australians who do not have English as a first language to participate in culture.
-The national broadcasters are the platforms through which audiences engage with some of our best comedy, drama, documentary and children's television.
+The ABC and SBS are Australia's national broadcasters.
+They play an important role in shaping Australia's national identity, promoting social inclusion and encouraging many forms of cultural expression.
+The ABC and SBS (including SBS's NITV channel) are a trusted source of news, information and entertainment for people in Australia.
+And they enable people who do not have English as a first language to participate in culture.
+Audiences enjoy some of our best comedy, drama, documentary and children's television through these national broadcasters.

-Commercial and community television and radio broadcasting also play a role in promoting social inclusion by broadcasting local news, telling local stories, and providing a platform for emerging and established local artists.
+Commercial and community television and radio broadcasting also promote social inclusion by broadcasting local news, telling local stories and providing a platform for emerging and established local artists.
 First Nations broadcasters also support and strengthen First Nations languages and connections to culture in communities across Australia.
-The importance of the broadcasting sector has been demonstrated in recent years during natural disasters and the pandemic.
+The importance of the broadcasting sector has also been demonstrated in recent years during natural disasters and the pandemic.

-There is an increasing consumer trend away from broadcast and subscription television services to online subscription content.
+There is increasing consumer demand for online subscription content.
 In 2020-21, for the first time, Australians were more likely to have watched an online subscription service than live or recorded free-to-air television.
 The Australian subscription video on-demand market grew nearly fifty per cent in 2021, with estimated total earnings exceeding \$2.4 billion (DITRDCA 2022b).

 These new streaming platforms are producing some high quality Australian content.
-However, unlike free-to-air broadcasting services and subscription television, these services have no requirements to make Australian content available on their platforms.
+But, unlike free-to-air broadcasting services and subscription television, these services have no requirements to make Australian content available on their platforms.
 The ready availability of mass content produced in other countries, particularly the United States, risks drowning out the voices of Australian storytellers.

-The Government has committed to take the necessary action so that Australians continue to be able to see and hear quality home-grown content, regardless of which platform they are using.
-It is important that streaming services invest in key genres, including children's content, scripted drama and documentaries.
+We will ensure people in Australia continue to have access to quality home-grown content, regardless of which platform they are using.
+It is important that streaming services invest in developing Australian content in key genres, including children's content, scripted drama and documentaries.